-- 10 out of 11 of our directors are independent. - Our CEO is the only member of management who serves as a director. - We seek a Board that, as a whole, possesses a mix of diverse skills, backgrounds and experience which are relevant to our strategy, and an appropriate balance in terms of gender.
-Four of our Board members are - We have a mix of relatively new and longer-tenured directors providing our Board with fresh perspectives and the benefit of experience.
-The average tenure of our independent directors is 3.35 years. - We have added five new directors since 2014, including two women. - The roles of our Chairman of the Board and Chief Executive Officer are separated. - In addition to his other duties, our Chairman oversees regular executive sessions of the Board at which our independent directors discuss matters such as strategy, succession planning, risk, senior executive performance and compensation, future agenda items, and Board priorities and effectiveness. - We have three Board committees-Audit, Compensation, and Nominating & Corporate Governance. - All Committees are composed entirely of independent directors. - Board Committee Chairs shape the agenda and information presented to their committees to respond to evolving business and regulatory developments. - We regularly engage with our stockholders to ensure that both our Board and senior management are aware of and can address the issues that matter most to our investors on a timely basis.
-During fiscal 2015, we spoke on two separate occasions with stockholders holding almost 65% of our Common Stock. - In our engagements, we asked to hear stockholders' views on governance matters generally and specifically with respect to the Company, including emerging governance developments, executive compensation, social and environmental matters, and our practices in each of these areas. - Stockholders may also contact our directors directly by following the steps set forth in this Proxy Statement.
+Board Independence • 10 out of 11 of our directors are independent.
+Our CEO is the only member of management who serves as a director.
+Board Composition We seek a Board that, as a whole, possesses a mix of diverse skills, backgrounds and experience which are relevant to our strategy, and an appropriate balance in terms of gender.
+Four of our Board members are women. Ø DiversityØ Short AverageTenureØ Refreshment • We have a mix of relatively new and longer-tenured directors providing our Board with fresh perspectives and the benefit of experience.
+The average tenure of our independent directors is 3.35 years.
+We have added five new directors since 2014, including two women.
+Independent Chairman • The roles of our Chairman of the Board and Chief Executive Officer are separated. Ø Regular Executive Sessions In addition to his other duties, our Chairman oversees regular executive sessions of the Board at which our independent directors discuss matters such as strategy, succession planning, risk, senior executive performance and compensation, future agenda items, and Board priorities and effectiveness.
+Board Committees We have three Board committees-Audit, Compensation, and Nominating &amp; Corporate Governance. Ø All Members are Independent All Committees are composed entirely of independent directors.
+Board Committee Chairs shape the agenda and information presented to their committees to respond to evolving business and regulatory developments.
+Stockholder Engagement We regularly engage with our stockholders to ensure that both our Board and senior management are aware of and can address the issues that matter most to our investors on a timely basis.
+During fiscal 2015, we spoke on two separate occasions with stockholders holding almost 65% of our Common Stock. Ø Regular and Extensive Outreach In our engagements, we asked to hear stockholders' views on governance matters generally and specifically with respect to the Company, including emerging governance developments, executive compensation, social and environmental matters, and our practices in each of these areas. • Stockholders may also contact our directors directly by following the steps set forth in this Proxy Statement.